open-socialism/open-socialism-site/tldr-for-software-people.md

 ## Use your geeky powers for good

-I have written a moderate amount but it is more a starting point to be iterated upon.
+I have written a moderate amount but it is more of a starting point to be iterated upon.
 Any feedback or help is greatly appreciated.

 [github.com/open-socialism](https://github.com/open-socialism/open-socialism.github.io){:target="_blank"} Love PRs or creating github issues.
 Also looking for core contributors.
 [Not sure how to help?](https://github.com/open-socialism/open-socialism.github.io/issues/1){:target="_blank"}